yugabyte/yugabyte-db/docs/content/preview/migrate/yb-voyager-cli.md

 - `quote_char`: character used to quote the values

-Default : double quotes (") for both escape and quote characters
+Default: double quotes (") for both escape and quote characters

 Note that `escape_char` and `quote_char` are only valid and required for CSV file format.